juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 Assuming that a chatbot can understand your natural language expressions, the next step is to test whether it can manage a conversation properly.
 You can test this smart by asking a chatbot questions at different points of a conversation and observe how a chatbot handles your interruptions:

 * Does the chatbot ignore or answer your questions?

-  Does the chatbot resume the conversation flow after answering your question?
+* Does the chatbot resume the conversation flow after answering your question?

-  Does the chatbot know where it is in the conversation (e.g., asking "where are we")
+* Does the chatbot keep track of the conversation context (e.g., asking "where are we" or "what about you" whenever appropriate)